How Does Tether (USDT) Work?

 Centralized issuer controlReserve opacityHigh

 Tether's centralized structure means reserve management decisions are opaque.
-The $14.6B in secured loans and $9.9B in Bitcoin create correlation with crypto markets.
+The ~$9.6B in secured loans and ~$7B in Bitcoin create correlation with crypto markets.
 If reserves prove insufficient during a bank run, the centralized issuer could halt redemptions with no on-chain recourse for holders.
+While the Q1 2026 attestation shows improved composition and $8.2B excess reserves, a full independent audit remains outstanding.

 Token freeze/blacklistUser fund accessibilityHigh

 Tether's unilateral ability to freeze funds creates censorship risk for all USDT holders.
 With 7,268+ addresses frozen and no judicial oversight required, users face asset seizure risk.
+The April 2026 $344M OFAC freeze demonstrates Tether acts on law enforcement requests promptly and at scale.
 False positives or jurisdictional overreach could freeze legitimate funds with slow or no recourse.

 Regulatory non-complianceOperational continuityMedium

-Tether's refusal to comply with MiCA has already triggered EU delistings.
-Future US stablecoin legislation could impose reserve, licensing, or audit requirements Tether cannot or will not meet.
+Tether's confirmed refusal to seek MiCA authorization ahead of the July 1, 2026 deadline creates imminent EU market fragmentation risk.
+Future US stablecoin legislation could impose reserve, licensing, or audit requirements on USDT.
 Regulatory action in key jurisdictions could fragment liquidity or force abrupt market exits.
+Tether addresses US compliance via the separate USAT product; USDT itself remains outside any major regulatory framework.

 Multi-chain deploymentAdmin key securityMedium